DevExpress-Examples/XAF-How-to-show-the-number-of-list-view-items-in-the-navigation-control/README.md

 ### ASP.NET Core Blazor

 Although this example demonstrates a platform-agnostic way of updating navigation item captions, the current version of XAF's Blazor Navigation System does not support restoring the control state.
-We will enhance the Navigation System functionality in future versions.
+Please update your components to v21.1.3+.

 ## Implementation Steps